Gideon Raff: Awards

 At the 2010 Israeli Academy Awards for Television, Raff won the award for Best Director (Drama) for Prisoners of War, which won a total of four awards including Best Dramatic Series.

 At the 64th Primetime Emmy Awards in 2012, Raff (together with co-writers Howard Gordon and Alex Gansa) won the award for Outstanding Writing for a Drama Series, for the pilot episode of Homeland.
 The series won a total of six awards, including Outstanding Drama Series.

 Raff, Gordon and Gansa also won the 2012 Edgar Award from Mystery Writers of America for Best Episode in a TV Series.

 The series won the award for Best Television Series - Drama at both the 2012 and 2013 Golden Globe Awards.
 It also won the 2012 Writers Guild of America Award for Best New Television Series.

 Personal life

 Raff is openly gay.
 He lives with his partner Udi Peleg in Los Angeles.
-In 2012, as part of a PETA campaign, Raff wrote to both the United States Secretary of Defense, Leon Panetta, and the United Kingdom Ministry of Defence, to protest against use of live animals to train army doctors in battlefield surgery.
+In 2012, as part of a PETA campaign, Raff wrote to both U.S. Secretary of Defense Leon Panetta and the United Kingdom Ministry of Defence to protest against use of live animals to train army doctors in battlefield surgery and proposed, with his partner, to become human guinea pigs, to facilitate the learning of surgeons.